Y-Claw/gnn-model-explainer/README.md

 # Instrution
 This branch is for link prediction.
 The 'adj' in codes is in the form of dense matrix rather than sparse matrix.
-For explainer, it first denoises each adj and X for src_node and dst_node, then merge them.
+For explainer, it first combine the explanation results for src_node and dst_node, then denoise it.

 # gnn-explainer